Privacy Notice

 1. Scope of the processing of personal data

-The processing of various information is necessary in order to make the website available.
-In addition, the scope of the data processing will depend upon your use of the functionality of the website, for example, if you communicate with us via the contact form, or consent to the processing of data.
+The processing of various information is necessary to make the website available.
+In addition, the scope of the data processing will depend upon your use of the functionality of the website; for example, if you communicate with us via the contact form, or consent to the processing of data.

 There is no obligation to make personal data available to us.
 However, where the availability of this data is technically essential in connection with your visit to our site, a refusal could mean that you cannot access and use our website.

-As a visitor to our website, you are not subject to any automated decision making within the meaning of Article 22 GDPR.
+As a visitor to our website, you’re not subject to any automated decision making within the meaning of Article 22 GDPR.

 2. Legal basis for the processing of personal data